dofun12/spotify-controller/README.md

-# This projects creates a playlist using a set of artists
+# This projects creates a playlist on Spotify using a set of artists

 # Set this env variables
 ## Mongo db Connection Properties